Welcome to the Green Bay Kickers Soccer Club!

 The Green Bay Kickers is associated with SAY (Soccer Association for Youth), a national organization, and is a member of the United States Soccer Federation.
 SAY philosophy is to have fun while learning soccer techniques through positive reinforcement.
 Because of that philosophy, all players are guaranteed to play regardless of skill level, or if they have never played soccer before.

 If you are interested in learning more about the Green Bay Kickers, you can contact one of the Board Members using the "Contact Us" link on the left or by attending a Board Meeting.
-Our Board of Directors meets the second Monday of each month at Kroll's West.
+Our Board of Directors meets the second Monday of each month.
 Please check our calendar for any changes.

 For ages under 12: